mozilla/persona-yahoo-bridge/docs/OPS_NOTES.md

 In Practise, this server **looks like a primary**!

 Although it has a ``/.well-known/browserid`` file, _only the ``public-key`` field is used_.
 The [BrowserID codebase](https://github.com/mozilla/browserid) has the provisioning and authentnication urls hardcoded into it's configs.

+## External Requests
+BigTent current does not make any http or https requests to external resources.